-John Owen and Double Payment
+John Owen and the Double Payment Dilemma

 by Michael J. Penfold